everettbu/Calendar-DSL/README.md

 - ical4j: A Java library for parsing iCalendar data.
 - scala-io: A Scala library for working with files and streams.

+## Author
+This program was written by Everett Butler.